titus-pinta-archive/ictp/README.md

 _import viewer_

-You will be prompted with all curentlly available options
+You will be prompted with all curently available options

 ## Help
 Please refer to the help option for a more detailed look at the different parameters